scala/scala3/docs/docs/reference/metaprogramming/compiletime-ops.md

 ---
 layout: doc-page
-title: "Compiletime operations"
+title: "Compile-time operations"
 ---

 ## The `scala.compiletime` Package

-The [`scala.compiletime`](https://dotty.epfl.ch/api/scala/compiletime.html) package contains helper definitions that provide support for compile time operations over values.
+The [`scala.compiletime`](https://dotty.epfl.ch/api/scala/compiletime.html) package contains helper definitions that provide support for compile-time operations over values.
 They are described in the following.

 ### `constValue` and `constValueOpt`